 - Sun hat and/or sunscreen.

 This is a flat, paved walk of approximately 6.5 miles.
 We start at Vancouver Lake Park and walk out to Frenchman’s Bar Park and back.
 For this hike, we will meet at 9:00 a.m. inside the parking lot for Vancouver Lake near the facilities.
 Parking fee of $3 at Vancouver Lake Park.
-Hike Organizer: Cheryl Lewis.
+Hike Organizer: Carol Frizzell.

 Start at the Hantwick Road Trailhead north of Battle Ground.
-Hike a mostly 5-mile flat gravel trail in a forested park, crossing a high bridge with a beautiful falls (Moulton Falls), continue hiking across NE Lucia Falls Rd up to Yacolt Falls (slight elevation gain).
+Hike a 5-mile mostly flat gravel trail in a forested park, crossing a high bridge with a beautiful falls (Moulton Falls), continue hiking across NE Lucia Falls Rd up to Yacolt Falls (slight elevation gain).
 Pit toilet at Hantwick Trailhead and bathrooms after crossing the bridge.
-We will meet at 8:30 a.m, at the Battle Ground Safeway shopping area, corner of I-503 and Main Street in Battle Ground; west end of the parking lot.
-Hike Organizer: Carol Frizzell.
+We will meet at 8:30 a.m. at the Battle Ground Safeway shopping area, corner of I-503 and Main Street in Battle Ground; west end of the parking lot.
+Hike Organizer: Tammy Silver.

 Hike two different trails (Oaks to Wetlands Trail and Kiwa Trail) through Columbia River wetlands, where many varieties of birds and other animals can be seen.
 Total 3.5 miles, no elevation gain.
 For this hike, we will meet in the Salmon Creek area and take I-5 to Ridgefield.
 We will meet at 8:30 a.m. at the Albertson’s shopping center off 20th in Salmon Creek, near Legacy hospital and the Kaiser facility.
 Please park near Starbucks, south end of the lot.
 Drivers need Northwest Forest Pass or Senior Pass or pay $5 for day pass at the Refuge.
 Hike Organizer: Marilyn Seitzinger.

 Hike a moderate 4-mile loop with about 600 feet of elevation gain.
 We start at the Hoyt Arboretum visitor center and walk mostly on the Wildwood Trail in the shade of the trees, and passing above the area of the Japanese Garden.
 At the half of the loop we arrive at the International Rose Test Garden, where we will “take time to smell the roses” and eat our lunch. then we loop back to the start.
-For this hike, we will meet at 8:30 am at the Cascade Station and take the MAX Red Line.
+For this hike, we will meet at 8:30 am, at the WSDOT Park and Ride lot east of Grand Central Shopping Center.
+If approaching from Highway 14 westbound, take exit 1, Columbia House Blvd.; take a left at the exit & the lot is on your left).
 Hike Organizer: Penny McLaren.

 On this Columbia Gorge hike, we will first walk down to Bridal Veil Falls and back up to walk the flat Overlook Loop for 1.1 miles.
 Then it is on to Latourell Falls for a moderate 2.3-mile loop with 600 ft. in elevation gain.
 The falls plunge 249 feet over an eroded lava flow.
 No passes are required.
 Meet at 8:30 a.m.at the Fred Meyer at the intersection of E. Mill Plain Blvd. and Chkalov.
 To meet at Fred Meyer, turn into the parking lot at the far end of the building (near the garden store) and meet near the gas pumps.
 Hike Organizer: Heidi Ellett.